Iron(II) acetate

 Iron(II) acetate describes compounds with formula Fe(CH3CO2)2*(H2O)_{x}| where x can be 0 (anhydrous) or 4 (tetrahydrate).
 The anhydrous compound is a white solid, although impure samples can be slightly colored.
-The tetrahydrate is light green solid that is highly soluble in water.
+The tetrahydrate is a light green solid that is highly soluble in water.

-Preparation and structure
+Structure

 Although anhydrous ferrous acetate can be viewed as a simple salt, X-ray crystallography reveals a complicated polymeric structure.
 Color code: red = O, blue = Fe, gray = C, white = H.

+Iron(II) acetate adopts a polymeric structure with octahedral Fe(II) centers interconnected by acetate ligands.
+It is a coordination polymer.

+Preparation

 Iron powder reacts with acetic acid to give the ferrous acetate, with evolution of hydrogen gas: